1922 Vallenar earthquake: Earthquake

 The earthquake was preceded by strong foreshocks on 3 and 7 November.
 The main shock lasted between thirty seconds and eight minutes according to various reports.

-The length of the plate boundary that ruptured during the earthquake is estimated to be 390 km (242 mi).
+A maximum Mercalli-Sieberg intensity was XI assigned in Vallenar and the surrounding region was assigned X. Shaking intensity decreased further west towards the coast, ranging from VII to IX.
+The location closest to the tsunami source, Caldera, was assigned VII.
+This suggest an inland earthquake source.